ibm-apiconnect/apichol/exercises/ex2/README.md

 Which should show the usage statistics for the product.

-### Summary of Exercise
+### Summary of exercise and next steps

-We started with the API connect product locally and looked at how to use the same service on Bluemix via the Sample.
+We started with the API connect product locally in an exercise and looked at how to use the same service on Bluemix via the Sample.
 In a later exercise, we will publish the product to a developer portal that is an adjunct service with the API connect service on Bluemix.

+In [Exercise 3](../ex3) we will look at how to use the OpenAPI specification (swagger) editor.